 2018: the American Institute of Graphic Arts' journal 'Eye on Design' published an account of my collaboration with the Central Saint Martins Museum & Study Collection and students of the graphic communication design programme at CSM.
 Together we made an exhibition featuring work of current and past students called 'I Don't Know Her Name, But I Know Her Work' which ran from December 2017 to February 2018.

 2017: I contributed an essay to the book that accompanied the London Transport Museum exhibition ‘Poster Girls’.
-This major exhibition featured over 100 London Transport posters designed by women, and ran until January 2019.
-In 2017 I was invited by the Design History Society to write a blog post for their website about my research.
+I was invited to speak at the opening of this major exhibition which featured over 100 London Transport posters designed by women, and ran until January 2019.
+Also in 2017, I was invited by the Design History Society to write a blog post for their website about my research, and chair a panel discussion held by the See Red Womens' Workshop at the St Bride Foundation in London.

 ---------------------